czara804/Terminal-Assessment/test_README.md

 test_mount_attack

 ```
+The output below shows the result of different parameters:
 ![mount attack test output](mount_attack_output.png)

 **The second test is to ensure the images, called from txt files are being read appropriately.**

 This test checks whether the string length is appropriate for the ascii art.
 Text files containing ascii art should be longer than 100 characters.
+The negative test checks if a fake image passes the test where it is shorter than expected value.

 ```Ruby